Albertoocbs/minishell/README.md

   </a>
 </p>

 MiniShell introduce us to the world of shells, which provide a convenient text interface to interact with your system.
-Shells might seem very easy to understand but have very specific and defined behaviour in almost every single case, most of which will need to be handled properly.
+It is a big project that requires a good communication between both of the group member and a good organization on how you divide the work that has to be done as to not do the same thing twice or not as the other expects it to work.

 ---
 **Status**